 pyspotify is packaged for various operating systems and in multiple Linux distributions.
 What way to install pyspotify is best for you depends upon your OS and/or distribution.

 The Mopidy project runs its own APT archive which includes pyspotify built for:

-The packages are available for multiple CPU architectures: i386, amd64, armel, and armhf (compatible with Raspbian and Raspberry Pi 1).
+The packages are available for multiple CPU architectures: i386, amd64, armel, and armhf (compatible with Raspbian and all Raspberry Pi models).

 To install and receive future updates:

 wget -q -O - https://apt.mopidy.com/mopidy.gpg | sudo apt-key add -

 If you run Debian stretch or Ubuntu 16.04 LTS:

 Or, if you run any newer Debian/Ubuntu distro:

 If you are running Arch Linux on x86 or x86_64, you can install pyspotify using the python2-pyspotify package found in AUR.

 AUR does not provide libspotify for all CPU architectures e.g. arm.
 See installing from source in these cases.